anhgelus/manhunt-mod/README.md

 Made for Minecraft 1.21.

-Disable spawns of Piglin Brute and revert loot_table of Piglin bartering's update in Minecraft 1.16.2 (Nether is the same as Minecraft 1.16.1).
+Disable the spawn of Piglin Brute and revert loot_table of Piglin bartering's update in Minecraft 1.16.2 (Nether is the same as Minecraft 1.16.1).

 ## Usage